pradeepreddy-code/pradeepreddy/README.md

 # 🛡️ Cybersecurity | DevSecOps | Cloud Security

-Hi, I'm **Pradeep Reddy Nadagouni**, a dedicated cybersecurity enthusiast with a strong interest in **DevSecOps, cloud security, and secure software development**.
+Hi, I'm **Pradeep Reddy Nalagouni**, a dedicated cybersecurity enthusiast with a strong interest in **DevSecOps, cloud security, and secure software development**.
 I’m passionate about building reliable and secure solutions, and I take pride in writing clean, maintainable code backed by thoughtful design and security best practices.

 This GitHub profile reflects my journey of continuous learning and hands-on exploration.
 Whether it’s developing personal projects, diving into new technologies, or contributing to collaborative work, I strive to grow with every challenge and make a meaningful impact through technology.